 Jack has significant experience in some of the more specialized aspects of employee benefits law, including section 125 plans, benefits aspects of force reductions, health benefit and disability claims and the application of federal laws to municipal plans and plans maintained by Native American tribes.
-Executive deferred and equity-based compensation and the treatment of benefit plans in mergers and acquisitions are other specialties.
+Executive deferred and equity-based compensation and the treatment of benefit plans in mergers and acquisitions are other areas or practice.

 With a background in tax law, Jack is experienced in the special tax considerations affecting public charities, private foundations and other exempt organizations, including attainment and maintenance of their exempt status and issues pertaining to "unrelated" income.
 He cooperates on benefit plan issues with attorneys specializing in general employment law, litigation, domestic relations and estate and trust planning.